 What we don’t: Unproven redesign; not as breathable as the Skytour above.

-Patagonia’s backcountry pant and jacket collection has gone through a number of major revamps over the past few years, but they’ve landed on a real winner with the SnowDrifter Bib.
+Patagonia’s backcountry pant and jacket collection has gone through a number of major revamps over the past few years, but they’ve landed on a real winner with the SnowDrifter Bibs.
 The design essentially has two parts: A stretchy 3-layer waterproof hardshell protects you below the waist, while a supple softshell covers the upper body.
 Along with two-way side zip for easy on/off and venting, the result is a bib that deftly balances weather resistance for all-day resort use and range of motion for extended hikes to the sidecountry.
-And the SnowDrifter has been updated for the 2024 season, with a stretchier hardshell, refined lines and fit, and more sustainable design (including 100%-recycled fabric and fully PFC-free construction).
+A final bonus: The latest version nicely showcases Patagonia's commitment to sustainability, including a 100%-recycled face fabric and fully PFC-free construction that forgoes harmful "forever chemicals."

-With a very similar design and price point, what sets the SnowDrifter Bib apart from the OR Skytour above?
-The Patagonia uses a burlier 75-denier fabric on the legs (the Skytour’s is 45 x 60D), which helps with both windproofing and tear resistance and makes the Patagonia a bit more appealing for resort days (and a bit less breathable on the skin track).
-Despite its more durable material, the SnowDrifter is also 2.4 ounces lighter and arguably the cleaner, more refined design.
+With a very similar design and price point, what sets the SnowDrifter Bibs apart from the OR Skytour above?
+In addition to weighing around an ounce less, the SnowDrifter is arguably the cleaner, more refined design.
 But the jury is still out: We’ve been disappointed with the fit and minimalist finishes of previous versions of the SnowDrifter (the rear flap has been notably hard to open), and the current version is only available in one inseam length compared to the Skytour’s two.
-We’ll report back soon after some early-season testing, but for now we still give the edge to the better-venting and proven Skytour.
+We’ll report back after some early-season testing, but for now, we still give the edge to the better-venting and proven Skytour.

 See the Patagonia SnowDrifter Bibs